 This course, presented by Jonathan Goodgold, Esq., of The Beinhaker Law Firm, LLC, who handles the firm’s collection practice, reviews the professional code of conduct, the FDCPA, and recent developments in the field, and provides practical guidance in navigating the ethical minefields in collection law.

-Jonathan S. Goodgold, Esq. is Of Counsel at The Beinhaker Law Firm, LLC.
+Jonathan S. Goodgold, Esq. is a Partner at The Beinhaker Law Firm, LLC.
 Jonathan had his own law firm for over seven years focusing on employment and collection law matters, as well as all aspects of civil litigation.
 Prior to having his own practice, Jonathan practiced at a leading labor and employment law firm in New Jersey and a civil litigation firm in Hackensack, New Jersey.